-Several laboratory and animal studies have looked at the effects of plums on colon cancer and discovered very promising results.
-Some of the reasons why plums are thought to reduce the risk of colon cancer include:
+The effects of plums on colon cancer appear to be very promising.
+Some of the reasons why plums may help reduce the risk of colon cancer include:

 - Dried plums promote beneficial bacteria in the colon, a change that is associated with reduced incidence of precancerous lesions in the colon.